REBA: A Refinement-Based Architecture for Knowledge Representation and Reasoning in Robotics: Acknowledgments

 \section{Acknowledgments}

-This work was supported in part by the U.S. Office of Naval Research Science of Autonomy Award N00014-13-1-0766 (Mohan Sridharan, Shiqi Zhang), the Asian Office of Aerospace Research and Development award FA2386-16-1-4071 (Mohan Sridharan), and the EC-funded Strands project FP7-IST-600623 (Jeremy Wyatt).
+This work was supported in part by the U.S. Office of Naval Research Science of Autonomy Awards N00014-13-1-0766 (Mohan Sridharan, Shiqi Zhang) and N00014-17-1-2434 (Mohan Sridharan), the Asian Office of Aerospace Research and Development award FA2386-16-1-4071 (Mohan Sridharan), and the EC-funded Strands project FP7-IST-600623 (Jeremy Wyatt).
 Opinions and conclusions in this paper are those of the authors.

-\section{Proof of Proposition~\ref{prop:hist-models}}
+\section{Proof of Proposition~\ref{prop:model-hist}}